- Not a substitute for professional veterinary help.

-Can dogs eat cheese?
+Can my dog eat cheese?
 Our dogs would give an enthusiastic yes.
 For most dogs, as long as they don’t show signs of dairy intolerance, a bit of cheese here and there as a treat won’t harm them.
-But while cheese is not toxic to dogs, a simple “yes” doesn’t quite cover the canine relationship with cheese.
+But while some cheeses are not toxic to dogs, a simple “yes” doesn’t quite cover the canine relationship with cheese.

-So, should you start slicing off chunks of cheese.
-Hold the cheese knife – there are a couple of factors to consider, including your dog’s general health, such as weight and digestive health, and the type of cheese can make a difference, too.
+So, should you start slicing off chunks of cheese?
+Hold the cheese knife—there are a couple of factors to consider: your dog’s general health, such as weight and digestive health; the amount of cheese; and the types of cheese (some cheeses are unsafe for dogs to consume, period!)—can make a difference, too.

 Lactose intolerance in dogs

 Just like humans, some dogs are incapable of digesting lactose, a sugar found in dairy.
 Also like humans, lactose intolerance in dogs can be very mild or severe.
 Trust us, if your dog can’t tolerate dairy, you’ll know.
 If you’ve never fed your dog milk or cheese before, caution is best.
 Test with a small amount of cheese first, lest you face the stinky wrath of a dog’s upset belly—which, trust us, no one wants to deal with.

 If your dog begins showing signs that they’re having an allergic reaction, stop feeding them anything dairy until you can determine if it really was the cheese that caused the reaction.
 A consultation with your vet may also be in order to avoid any dangerous reactions.

 Blue cheeses are off the menu when it comes to dogs.
 Why?
 Because cheeses with fungus create roquefortine, a substance that can be toxic to dogs and can cause vomiting and seizures.
 Common types of blue cheeses to avoid are: